Molivair/canvas/README.md

 - [License](#license)

 ## Installation
-Follow the steps below to make use of Emdees.
+Follow the steps below to make use of Canvas.

 Clone this repository:
 ```bash